npapoylias/lands/README.md

-Lands framework: From PEGs to the Future through Earley (On going)
+Lands framework: Theory and Applications of Multi-Ordered Grammars.

 Mirroring on github for CI and Testing on mulitple platforms.